Skip to main content

 Deleting a group does not delete the underlying tools or servers.
 It only removes the group definition and its dedicated endpoints.

+As soon as you delete a group, its MCP endpoint is no longer available.
 Any mcp clients still relying on this endpoint will no longer be able to access it.

 Two related commands are often useful when working with groups: